 User convenience

 Last but not least, one of the most easily recognizable benefits of MFA is the convenience it provides for the users of your app or website.
-Depending on the deployment you use, it can eliminate the need to remember another set of credentials to access accounts.
+Despite initial perceptions of added complexity, MFA can actually streamline the authentication process, offering a smoother user experience.

 And this doesn’t just benefit users; if you opt for passwordless MFA, it also reduces the burden of password management for IT staff.